top of page

 We know communities are enriched when everyone can contribute.

-Inclusion Aotearoa promotes
+Inclusion Aotearoa promoted

 rangatiratanga – self-determination and rights